Arts Activities and Resources

 Hawai‘i Symphony Orchestra

-- Coming up in May 2020, movements of the collaborative piece “Symphony of the Hawaiian Birds” will be featured online, with interviews with the creators involved.
-There will be opportunities for children to create art in response with activity sheets.
+- HSO Symphony of the Hawaiian Birds: Movements of the collaborative piece “Symphony of the Hawaiian Birds” featured online, with interviews with the creators involved.
+There are opportunities for children to create art in response with activity sheets.
 Follow the Hawaii Symphony Orchestra on social media or sign up for the HSO email newsletter to get updates.

 - HSO From Home.
 Digital content created by HSO musicians to help keep music in your lives, shared on Facebook, Instagram, and YouTube.